reframejs/reframe/contributing.md

 Why should I become a maintainer?

- - Because it's fun
+ - Because it's fun.
    <br/>
    Should be the first and most important reason.
- - Deepens your skills & mindset
+ - Deepens your skills & mindset.
    <br/>
    Reframe likes to push the boundary of what's possible with an ejectable, universal, webassembly, full-stack framework.
- - Opens new doors
+ - Opens new doors.
    <br/>
    Being a maintainer of a widely-used open source project is highly regarded by companies, startups, investors, etc.
  - Jobs: Cooperations with web dev agencies.
    <br/>
    Junior-dev freelance opportunites with agencies that do small projects.
    <br/>
-   High-skilled-dev high-paid freelance opportunies with agencies doing big projects for startups.
+   High-skilled high-paid freelance opportunies with agencies doing big projects for startups.

 The important thing is that you can imagine to commit long term.
 It doesn't matter whether you're junior or senior dev.